 2.5" SSDs adopt the SATA interface, a tried-and-tested technology originally designed for spinning hard drives.
 These drives typically fit into laptops and desktops with a dedicated 2.5" drive bay and connect via SATA cables.
 While their sequential read and write speeds peak around 550 MB/s due to SATA III limitations, this is still a substantial upgrade over traditional hard drives.

 On the other hand, M.2 NVMe drives leverage the PCIe (Peripheral Component Interconnect Express) interface, offering blazing-fast speeds.
-Using up to four PCIe lanes, these drives can deliver sequential read and write speeds of several gigabytes per second.
+Using up to four PCIe lanes, these surveillance ssd drives can deliver sequential read and write speeds of several gigabytes per second, ensuring uninterrupted capture of high-resolution footage.
 The compact M.2 form factor eliminates the need for cables, making it ideal for ultrathin laptops and compact desktops.

 Performance: NVMe's Superiority, But Not Always a Necessity